Vahid-Kosari/fenjan_website/ReadME.md

 ### User Interface and Design

 The website's appearance is crafted with attention to both desktop and mobile versions.
 AI-generated images enhance the visual appeal, while Figma was used to design the layout for an optimal user experience across different devices.
-As the interface is designed minimally, employing Javascript was not the case and not used enough.
+As the interface is designed minimally, employing JavaScript was not the case and not used more than enough.

 ## How to Run the Fenjan Project